MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/xrm-tooling/use-powershell-cmdlets-xrm-tooling-connect.md

 ---
 title: "Use PowerShell cmdlets for XRM tooling to connect to Dynamics 365 for Customer Engagement (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
-description: "Learn how to use Powershell cmdlets for XRM tooling like Get-CrmConnection and Get-CrmOrganizations to connect to Dynamics 365 for Customer Engagement and retrieve organizations that the current user has access to" ms.custom: "" ms.date: 05/10/2018 ms.reviewer: "" ms.service: "crm-online" ms.suite: "" ms.tgt_pltfrm: "" ms.topic: "get-started-article"
+description: "Learn how to use Powershell cmdlets for XRM tooling like Get-CrmConnection and Get-CrmOrganizations to connect to Dynamics 365 for Customer Engagement and retrieve organizations that the current user has access to" ms.custom: ms.date: 05/10/2018 ms.reviewer: ms.service: crm-online ms.suite: ms.tgt_pltfrm: ms.topic: get-started-article
 applies_to:
-  - "Dynamics 365 for Customer Engagement (online)" ms.assetid: 81816457-c963-46ca-b350-615fa75f56a7
+  - Dynamics 365 for Customer Engagement (online) ms.assetid: 81816457-c963-46ca-b350-615fa75f56a7
 caps.latest.revision: 27
-author: "KumarVivek"
+author: KumarVivek
-ms.author: "kvivek"
+ms.author: kvivek
-manager: "amyla"
+manager: amyla
 search.audienceType:
   - developer
 search.app: